joncgrubb/equestricrud/README.md

 Submit the "order form" for the Ignite plan, which is free.
 ![alt text](https://github.com/joncgrubb/equestricrud/blob/main/images/heroku_cleardb_submit.PNG?raw=true)

 You can now see the addon has been added to your application.
 Now you should click the Settings tab in the navbar and click the Reveal Config Vars button, this is where your database URL, username, and password are stored.
-The URL will be the only item in the list, add the other two shown below and copy the username and password values from inside the URL, the username will be directly after the `mysql://` and will be separated from the password with a `:`
+The URL will be the only item in the list, add the other two shown below and copy/paste the username and password values from inside the URL, the username will be directly after the `mysql://` and will be separated from the password with a `:`
 ![alt text](https://github.com/joncgrubb/equestricrud/blob/main/images/heroku_config_vars.PNG?raw=true)

 You will need to update your application.properties file mentioned earlier if you have not yet done so or if you decided to use alternate variable names.